 Learning to motorbike as a woman in Pakistan…. a wildly conservative and patriarchal country?
 Say what?!

-Curious about traveling to Pakistan, but nervous about going alone?
-Check out my women-only tours of Pakistan!
+Curious about riding a motorcycle in Pakistan, but nervous about going alone?
+Check out my motorcycle tours of Pakistan!

 In Pakistan, women do not drive motorbikes.

 You’re more likely to see a 10-year-old boy driving his mother to the shop than a woman of any age driving on her own.

 Occasional exceptions exist in big metropolises—as always—but for most in the country, a woman biking is fairytale fodder.
 Men rule the congested streets of Pakistan; when women do venture out, their “place” is in the back seats of cars or sitting (side saddle) on the backs of bikes.